 The average man has about 70 million sperm in his ejaculate; a concentration of less than 15 million may impair fertility.

-Just before a man ejaculates, sperm mixes with fluid from the prostate to create semen.
-This fluid is high in sugar to provide fuel to the sperm as they embark on their long journey.
-Sperm must swim through a woman’s cervix, uterus and fallopian tubes to reach the egg.
+Just before a man ejaculates, sperm mixes with fluid from the prostate gland to create semen.
+This is enhanced by a sugary substance from the seminal vesicles to provide fuel to the sperm as they embark on their long journey, swimming through a woman’s cervix, uterus and fallopian tubes to reach the egg.

 If a man’s sperm concentration is undesirably low, some lifestyle changes can be recommended to increase the possibility of conception.
 It is important to keep in mind, though, that the entire sperm production process takes roughly three months, so fertility does not improve overnight.

 Testing leads to targeted treatment

 We ideally see both partners in initial consultations so that we may rule out possible male factor infertility.
 Our in-house andrologists will provide a comprehensive report detailing sperm health; blood work will confirm hormonal balance.

 Should you require further testing for physical obstructions that are interfering with sperm production, our Nashville and Murfreesboro fertility specialists may refer you to a urologist.